tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Service-SAS-Examples.md

 HMAC-SHA256(URL.Decode(UTF8.Encode(StringToSign))) = +SzBm0wi8xECuGkKw97wnkSZ/62sxU+6Hq6a7qojIVE=
 ```

  The request URL specifies delete permissions on the pictures share for the designated interval.
-Note that the resource represented by the request URL is a file, and the shared access signature is specified on that file.
+The resource represented by the request URL is a file, and the shared access signature is specified on that file.
 It's also possible to specify it on the file’s share to grant permission to delete any file in the share.

 ```
 DELETE https://myaccount.file.core.windows.net/pictures/profile.jpg?sv=2015-02-21&st=2015-07-01T08%3a49%3a37.0000000Z&se=2015-07-02T08%3a49%3a37.0000000Z&sr=b&sp=d&si=YWJjZGVmZw%3d%3d&sig=%2bSzBm0wi8xECuGkKw97wnkSZ%2f62sxU%2b6Hq6a7qojIVE%3d HTTP/1.1